afragen/git-updater/README.md

 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A simple plugin to enable automatic updates to your GitHub or Bitbucket hosted WordPress plugins and themes.
+It also allows for the remote installation of plugins or themes.

 This plugin is [not allowed in the wp.org repo](https://github.com/afragen/github-updater/issues/34). :frowning: